Black Friday (1869): Aftermath and investigation

 The Black Friday September 24 gold crash caused the United States financial devastation for months.
 On Saturday, September 25, Gould, Fisk and Corbin met at Gould's office at the Opera House, each claiming to be the victim and blaming the other for the disaster.
 Obligated to make good on all debts, the Gold Exchange Bank no longer had enough reserves to cover the mounting debts, while the situation there deteriorated by the hour.
 The Tenth National Bank, which normally closed at 3:00 pm on that day, had depositors and speculators crowding the sidewalk at its front door.
 The police set up patrols inside and outside the bank.

 Stock prices dropped by 20 percent from September 24 to October 1, while trade was minimal.
 Between January 1870 and September 1870, only 4 million shares of stock were exchanged.
 Dozens of brokerage firms went bankrupt, those who bought paper gold from Fisk's gold room going unpaid.
 Farmers, who constituted 50 percent of the country's workforce, suffered the worst: wheat prices on the Chicago trade fell from $1.40 to $0.77 a bushel, corn dropped from $0.95 to $0.68, and other commodities such as rye, oats, and barley had similar losses.
 The New York Tribune reported that goods ready for export could not be shipped.
-American agriculture went into steep decline and would be plagued by tight money and dwindling markets for years to come.
 Grant's and Boutwell's actions to break the Gold Ring, however, kept the Wall Street panic from growing into a national depression.
 Butterfield was allowed to resign from the U.S. Treasury without an investigation in October, 1869.